SvetlovA/static-mock/README.md

 | MonoMod | Using [MonoMod](https://github.com/MonoMod/MonoMod) library to provide hook (**Default**) |
 | Harmony | Using [Harmony](https://github.com/pardeike/Harmony) library to provide hook |

-You have possibilty to set hook manager type manually:
+There is a possibilty to set hook manager type manually:
 ```cs
 Mock.SetHookManagerType(HookManagerType.MonoMod);
 ```